soilspectroscopy/ossl-models/README.md

 used to calibrate the models used in the OSSL.

-In summary, we have provided 5 different model types depending on the availability of samples in the OSSL database, without the use of geocovariates (`na` code).
+In summary, we have provided 5 different model types depending on the availability of samples in the database, without the use of geocovariates (`na` code) as predictors.

-The model types are composed of two different subsets, i.e. using the KSSL soil spectral library alone (`kssl` code) or the full OSSL database (`ossl` code), in combinations with three spectral ranges: VisNIR (`visnir` code), NIR from the Neospectra instrument (`nir.neospectra` code), and MIR (`mir` code).
+The model types are composed of two different subsets, i.e. using the KSSL soil spectral library alone (`kssl` code) or the full OSSL database (`ossl` code), in combination with three spectral types: VisNIR (`visnir` code), NIR from the Neospectra instrument (`nir.neospectra` code), and MIR (`mir` code).